What’s the Best Way to Go Plant-Based? Ease Into It? Or All at Once?

-The other way we know is to try to add in one new plant-based meal a week.
-So your first week is committed to plant-based breakfasts (oatmeal or avocado toast are the crowd-pleasers) and the second week you add in lunches -- salads and soups, bean chili and vegetable-based wraps or sandwiches.
-Then, week three, you commit to plant-based dinners.
+The other way we know is to try to add in one new plant-based meal a day for the first week, add in a second meal every day the second week and by week three, all three meals are plant-based -- theoretically.
+So your first week is committed to plant-based breakfasts (oatmeal or avocado toast are the crowd-pleasers) and the second week you add in lunches (try wholesome filling salads and hearty soups, or bean chili and or a vegetable-based wrap).
+Then, by week three, you commit to plant-based dinners.
 This is how Forks Over Knives is guiding its users on their Fresh Start Program.

 What's Your Secret to Success?

 For most people, success begets success.
 Tell yourself you are going to replace a few food groups at a time -- meat, poultry, and cow's milk would be my suggestions -- and once you have figured out that you can be very happy with the vegetables and grains, seeds, nuts, fruit, and meat substitutes, you can feel you have succeeded in going mostly plant-based.
 Then jettison the few last remaining animal products that you have been keeping (eggs or cheese) and see if you feel even better.